yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-region.md

 showAsideToc: true
 ---

-Yugabyte Platform allows you to create a universe spanning multiple geographic regions.
+YugabyteDB Anywhere allows you to create a universe spanning multiple geographic regions.

 For example, you can deploy a universe across Oregon (US-West) and South Carolina (US-East).
 Once deployed, you can connect to each node and perform a variety of tasks.

 ## Create the universe

 Before creating a universe, you need to configure a cloud provider, such as [Google Cloud Provider](../../configure-yugabyte-platform/set-up-cloud-provider/gcp/) (GPC).
-When done, use the Yugabyte Platform UI to navigate to **Universes**, click **Create Universe**, and enter the following sample values:
+When done, use the YugabyteDB Anywhere UI to navigate to **Universes**, click **Create Universe**, and enter the following sample values:

 - In the **Name** field, enter **helloworld2**.